kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/generated/kubeadm_init.md

 certs                      Certificate generation
-  /etcd-ca                   Generate the self-signed CA to provision identities for etcd /apiserver-etcd-client     Generate the certificate the apiserver uses to access etcd /etcd-healthcheck-client   Generate the certificate for liveness probes to healtcheck etcd /etcd-server               Generate the certificate for serving etcd /etcd-peer                 Generate the certificate for etcd nodes to communicate with each other /ca                        Generate the self-signed Kubernetes CA to provision identities for other Kubernetes components
+  /etcd-ca                   Generate the self-signed CA to provision identities for etcd /apiserver-etcd-client     Generate the certificate the apiserver uses to access etcd /etcd-healthcheck-client   Generate the certificate for liveness probes to healthcheck etcd /etcd-server               Generate the certificate for serving etcd /etcd-peer                 Generate the certificate for etcd nodes to communicate with each other /ca                        Generate the self-signed Kubernetes CA to provision identities for other Kubernetes components